abstractmachine/head-machine-learning-gpt-2/README.md

 - The first bloc of code is :

 ```
 !pip install -q gpt-2-simple
 import gpt_2_simple as gpt2
 from datetime import datetime
 ```

-it's means that you check if the library gpt-2-simple is installed in your system, and we need to `import gpt_2_simple`and `datetime` library.
+The above code checks to see if the `gpt-2-simple` library is installed in your system.
+We also need to `import gpt_2_simple`and `datetime` library.

-- Now you can press Play, to execute this part of code. (it take a little bit of time...)
+Now you can press Play, to execute this part of code.
+(It will take a little bit of time...)

-- Now we will check the state of the graphic card, it can be usefull if you have a strong graphic card.
+Now we will check the state of the graphic card, it can be usefull if you have a strong graphic card.

 ```
 !nvidia-smi
 ```

-- Press Play to see the result.
+Press Play to see the result.
-- After that we will downlad the smallest model of GPT2.
+After that we will downlad the smallest model of GPT2:

 ```
 gpt2.download_gpt2(model_name="124M")
 ```

-- Press Play again and also wait that the model download to your computer.
+Press Play again and also wait that the model download to your computer.
--

 ## Talking To Your Bot
 Now that we have trained our bot with its own style, let's starting talking to it.